Dolly Parton Did Not Approve Elizabeth Warren’s Use Of Her Song ‘9 To 5’ For Campaign Rallies, Says Manager

 — The New Yorker (@NewYorker) March 10, 2019

-However, over the years multiple artists have sent cease-and-desist letters, and/or publicly complained, when a candidate they don’t like has been performing one of their songs.
+However, over the years, multiple artists have sent cease-and-desist letters and/or publicly complained when a candidate they don’t like has been performing one of their songs.
 In every such case in which this has happened, the candidate has stopped playing the song rather than to attempt to battle it out in court.

 As of this writing, no such case has gone to court, so there is no legal precedent saying that a politician can or cannot use a song at political rallies against the copyright holder’s wishes.
 And indeed, such a situation is unlikely to go to court since, as mentioned in the previous paragraph, politicians have universally simply quit playing the song.